Published on Brock University (http://www.brocku.ca)

 APPLYING TO THE VISUAL ARTS PROGRAM

-All prospective students are encouraged to apply and will be considered on the basis of secondary school marks and, where applicable, on a portfolio.
+All prospective students are encouraged to apply and will be considered on the basis of marks and, where applicable, on a portfolio.
 The Visual Arts program is limited in its enrollment.

 Students currently registered at Brock who wish to change their major to Visual Arts or who wish to declare Visual Arts as a major must apply directly to the program.
 These applications will be considered in January and May of each year following a portfolio interview.
 For further information consult the portfolio guidelines below or contact the Department.

-Ontario Secondary School students must have a minimum of six Grade 12 U or M courses and have completed the Ontario Secondary School Diploma (OSSD) or equivalent
+Ontario Secondary School students must have a minimum of six Grade 12 U or M courses and have completed the Ontario Secondary School Diploma (OSSD).

 DECLARATION OR CHANGE OF MAJOR TO VISUAL ARTS: